Sphereon-Opensource/PEX/README.md

   presentationDefinition: PresentationDefinition;

   /**
-   * The selected credentials to include in the eventual VP as determined by PE-JS and/or user */
+   * The selected credentials to include in the eventual VP as determined by PEX and/or user */
   selectedCredentials: VerifiableCredential[];